rsta2/circle/README.md

 The 19th Step
 -------------

 In this step a cooperative non-preemtive scheduler is added to the new library *lib/sched/libsched.a* and demonstrated in a task sample in *sample/19-tasks*.
 See the *README* file in this directory for details.
 The scheduler is intended to ease network programming in the future.
+The NTP client sample in *sample/18-ntptime* has already been updated to use the scheduler.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.